dd86k/ddcpuid/README.md

 ## Manually

-Since ddcpuid only consists of two source files, both being in the `src` folder, it's still pretty easy to perform a compilation by hand.
+Since ddcpuid only consists of two source files, both being in the `src` folder, it's still pretty simple to perform a compilation by hand.

 Here's an example that works on any compiler:
 ```